adia-dev/chroma-zig/README.md

 ## Dependencies

-Chroma-Zig does not currently have any external dependencies beyond the Zig standard library.
+Chroma does not currently have any external dependencies beyond the Zig standard library.

 ## Configuration

-No additional configuration is required to use Chroma-Zig in your Zig projects.
+No additional configuration is required to use Chroma in your Zig projects.

 ## Documentation